crs4/notredam/src/dam/README.txt

 different DAMComponentSetting had the same name (issue 45).
 4.
-Fixed a bug in xmp_embedding, now it works again (issue 47)
+Fixed a bug in xmp_embedding, now it works again (issue 47) 5.
+Fixed problem in uploading of many files when one of them fails.
+Now uploading completes successfully for all on the application side, but the notification window worns about the number of failed uploading (issue 44).

 ===============================================================================
 OTHER THINGS
 ===============================================================================